linux-lock/bpflock/README.md

 ## Applications

-* disableautomod: will block users (or attackers) from auto-loading modules.
-This will block unprivileged code from loading possible vulnerable modules, however it is not effective against code running with root privileges, where it is able to load modules explicitly.

 * disablebpf: will disable the bpf() syscall completely for all, including systemd or the container manager.
 This attended to be the last protection after applying other protections.